-To report or obtain assistance in locating a missing student from Sierra Nevada College, please contact:
+To report or obtain assistance in locating a missing student from Sierra Nevada University, please contact:

 Title IX prohibits discrimination on the basis of sex.
 Title IX states: “No person in the US shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 Sexual harassment can occur off campus, in social media, and in other cyber venues.
 The Title IX Coordinator is here to ensure that you have the right to an education and to work and advance in employment on the basis of met, ability, and potential without fear of sexual harassment, sexual assault and discrimination.

 The Title IX Coordinator assists all students, faculty, staff and members of the campus community with sexual harassment and discrimination issues; provides training in sexual harassment and discrimination prevention; conducts internal sexual harassment and discrimination investigations; ensure compliance with all state and federal sexual harassment and discrimination laws.

 Sexual Assault: Means an offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
 Under Nevada Law, a person who subjects another person to sexual penetration of himself or herself or another, or on a beast, against the will of the victim or under conditions in which perpetrator knows or should know that the victim is mentally or physically incapable of resisting or understanding the nature of his or her conduct, is guilty of sexual assault.
 (Nevada Revised Statue 200.366)